jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 }
 ```

+> [!IMPORTANT]
+> Make sure to include `Asset` and `TypePath` in the derive macro for `CharactersList`.
+Without these, Bevy won't be able to load the `.ron` file as an asset, and you'll get a compilation error when using `RonAssetPlugin`.

 The `calculate_max_animation_row` helper inspects every animation definition to figure out how many rows the texture atlas needs.

 Directional animations like `Walk` often consume four stacked rows (Up, Left, Down, Right), while others, say a climb animation, may only need a single row regardless of facing.
 This helper keeps those differences data-driven so atlas loading code can stay generic.